 Probabilities and likelihoods are everywhere around us, from weather forecasting to games, insurance or election polls.
-However, in the history of mathematics, probability it is actually a very recent idea.
+However, in the history of mathematics, probability is actually a very recent idea.
 While geometry and algebra were studied by ancient Greek mathematicians more than 2500 years ago, the concepts of probability only emerged in the 17th and 18th century.

 According to legend, two of the greatest mathematicians,